khaledrakhisi/Jenny-s-React-App/README.md

 ## Description

 The app has following specifications:
-- Tests
+- Tests.
-- Sorting
+- Sorting.
-- No duplicate
+- No duplicate.
-- No third-party design-systems used
+- No third-party design-systems used.
-- Local storage
+- Local storage.

 ## Getting Started